COMP2150-24s1/level-design-assessment-Ronitium/README.md

 ### 2.12 Spitters

-Assuming the player has a gun, the spitter can be attacked with either a staff or a gun.
+Adding the spitter to the level creates another obsticle to the player

 ### 2.13 Destructable Walls

-Adding destructable wall will not only make them safe before entering into another area but in some case slows the player down.
+Adding destructable wall will not only make the player safe from other obsticles but also gives player time to rest before continuing the level.

 ### 2.14 Health Pickups

-After the player took some damages from the enimies or obstacles, health pickup will be provided because this will prevent the player from dying.
+After the player took some damages from the enimies or obstacles, health pickup will be provided because this will prevent the player from dying which can result in going to the beginning of the level once the player is out of heats.
 This also makes the player prepare for the upcoming complex section.

 ### 2.15 Pass Through Platforms

-The player will go through platforms to prevent going back
+Pass through platforms plays an important role as it prevents the player from going at the wrong direction of the level.

 ### 2.16 Bridge

-The bridge will function when being activated
+The bridge will block the players path unless the players find out to trigger it

 ### 2.17 Keys

-When the player interacts with the key, they will get it
+The keys plays an important roles as it is a requirement for the player to sucessfully complete the level

+### 2.18 (Destructable walls and spitter)

+When there is a spitter and destructable wall, it slows down the player from destructing the wall because not only the player has to destruct the wall to continue the level, the player also needs to avoid the spitters' spit.

+### 2.19 (Moving platform and acid)

+IF the player fails to make a jump on the moving platform, the player will fall into acid which results in the player having to go back to the checkpoint otherwise to the beginning of the level if failed to land a jump son the platform.

+### 2.20 (Chompers, spitters and Moving platform)

+Chompers and spitters being on a moving platform acts as a bodyguard as not only the players have to go to the moving platform, they will also need to deal with the chompers and spitters being on or near the platform.

 ## 3. Spatiotemporal Design
 A section on Spatiotemporal Design, which includes your molecule diagram and annotated level maps (one for each main section of your level).
 These diagrams may be made digitally or by hand, but must not be created from screenshots of your game.
 The annotated level maps should show the structure you intend to build, included game elements, and the path the player is expected to take through the level.
 Examples of these diagrams are included in the level design lectures.